TedHusted/awake/awake.md/awake.md

 Settled in Elena’s living room, Tessa joins them and asks, “Can I get you anything?
 Coffee?
 Chai?”

 “Thank you, but we’re fine.”
 Park answers for both of them.
-“This is my partner, Ben.”
+“This is my partner, agent Tate.”

 “And this is mi esposa, Tessa Harper.”

 Park is calm and clinical, her gaze sharp as she studies Elena and Tessa.
-Ben Tate leans forward, curious and slightly more open, as if piecing together a puzzle in his mind.
+Tate leans forward, curious and slightly more open, as if piecing together a puzzle in his mind.

 “I don’t mean to be indelicate, Ms. Vargas,” says Tate, “but I checked your Pulse company profile before we came over, and I expected to find you using a wheelchair.
 Has something changed?”

 “Well, I do have prosthetics that allow me to walk without the chair, but it is true that I prefer the chair.
 I get migraines if I use my neural link too much.
 I actually thought you would be the technician from Porto Mobility come to fix my chair.”
 Elena gestured toward one corner of the room, where the chair was parked.